The Latest from the Blog

 Where Can an Education in Allied Health Take You?

 Phlebotomists are allied health professionals who draw blood from patients or blood donors for medical testing.
 They can also prepare and process blood tests.
 Since bloodwork is often the least favorite part of a trip to the doctor’s office, it takes a skilled individual to know how to handle each patient and situation.

 What’s it Like to Work as a Medical Assistant?

-If you’ve dreamed of working as a healthcare professional in a role that helps others, there is no time like the present to begin planning your education in medical assisting.
+If you’ve dreamed of working in a healthcare role that helps others, there is no time like the present to begin planning your education in medical assisting.
 As an occupation with much faster than average job growth (U.S. Bureau of Labor Statistics), medical assisting offers many opportunities for those interested in the medical field and the expansive scope of healthcare.

 Is Medical Billing & Coding the Career for You?

 Even though medical billing and coding is often referred to as though it’s a single career, in reality medical billing and medical coding are two separate functions and two unique jobs.
 There’s a very specific task flow that includes both medical billers and medical coders.
 Explore our career and education guide to learn what you’ll do in each, and which one is right for you.

 Meet our team of seasoned industry leaders, expert healthcare providers, educational gurus, and sharp-minded writers and editors.
 They’re the masterminds behind our library of resources.

 Can you see yourself working with patients or providing vital support to other healthcare professionals?